era-towers/static-content/files/modules-1.0.0/readme.txt

 ====== Version History =====

+>> 2025-09-28

+- Variant creatures can be included in the Creatures directory to be offered when adding characters to an adventure.

+- Character profiles in the Adventuring module can now indicate a name to be shown to players.

+- Attacks in the Gaming Table module can now indicate target, percentage used, and custom bonus modification.
+Resolving these declarations in the Adventuring module will skip target selection and open the attack dialog directly.

+- RMU: Added support for Training Packages.

+- RMU: Talents can now be purchased during level up.

+- Fixed: New rounds will now correctly affect remaining injury time.

+- Fixed: New RMU characters will now distinguish skills with the same name in different categories when assigning profesional bonuses.

 >> 2025-07-21

 - Players can now declare movement from the Gaming Table module, which can then be applied in the Adventuring module.